Signposting

 2. A “Rubber Duck” Chat Mode will be implemented in GitHub Copilot (the AI coding tool integrated into the software used by CCI students) and provided to students in the unit.
 Chat Mode is a set of “pre-task instructions” for Copilot, to tailor its behaviours by setting the overall goal.
 I hope this can better support learners, and potentially help students identify what knowledge/skills are needed.

-The BSc Mathematics and Statistics for Data Science (Math&Stats) unit runs from Sep 2025 to Jan 2026.
+Students in the BSc Year 1 Mathematics and Statistics for Data Science (Math&Stats) unit who gave consent to join the research project.
+The unit runs from Sep 2025 to Jan 2026.

 Posted in ARP, Blog Posts | Leave a comment